How to Plant and Grow Broccoli Rabe (Rapini)

 Harvesting

-Your rapini will be ready for its first harvest about six to eight weeks after sowing, depending on your selected variety.
+Your crop should be ready for its first harvest about six to eight weeks after sowing, depending on your selected variety.

-However, rather than sticking strictly to the calendar, keep an eye on the buds of your raab plants and make your harvest before they open.
+However, rather than sticking strictly to the calendar, keep an eye on the buds and make you harvest before they open.

 A close up horizontal image of a hand from the right of the frame holding up a bunch of rapini greens with a garden in soft focus in the background.

-And if possible, plan your rapini harvest for the morning, which is the time of day when the foliage will be at its freshest.
+If possible, plan to harvest for the morning, when the foliage will be at its freshest.

 A pair of scissors or garden snips will be helpful here – just make sure they are clean, to reduce the risk of spreading diseases.